 Adding to these epidemiological studies, previous toxicological research provide evidence for the inhibition by phthalates of human 11β-hydroxysteroid dehydrogenase 2 (11β-HSD2) activity, responsible for the conversion of active cortisol into inactive cortisone (Ma et al., 2011; Zhao et al., 2010).

-We are also not aware of prior epidemiological studies specifically investigating the effects of elevated levels of glucocorticosteroids in relation to attentional function, although there is evidence that under- or over-production of glucocorticosteroids interfere with the normal development of the brain, possibly in a sex-specific manner (Lupien et al., 2009).
-Our findings support evidence for such sex-specific interference.
+Regarding the association between glucocorticosteroids and attentional function, we are not aware of prior epidemiological studies specifically investigating the effects of elevated levels of glucocorticosteroids in relation to attentional function.
+However, there is evidence that under- or over-production of glucocorticosteroids interfere with the normal development of the brain, possibly in a sex-specific manner (Lupien et al., 2009).
+We did not find an association between glucocorticosteroid levels and attentional function in our overall study population, but our findings of an association with lower attentional function in males and higher attentional function in females support evidence for such sex-specific interference.
+Further longitudinal follow-up of these associations is needed since the effects of glucocorticosteroids may be long-term (Lupien et al., 2009).